A Guide to Senior Fire Prevention & Developing an Escape Plan

 The cost of a system for new construction is about $1 to $1.35 per square foot covered.
 That translates to about $2,700 at the most for a home measuring 2,000 square feet.
 Retrofitting does cost more, sometimes as much as $5 to $6 per square foot.

-If it is possible for seniors to move into a house or community with sprinklers, they should do so.
-Seniors may be able to choose apartment or condo communities that have fire sprinklers in each unit and in common areas.
+If older adults can move into a house or community with sprinklers, they should do so.
+Seniors may be able to choose apartment or condo communities that have fire sprinklers in each unit and common areas.
 Further, California, Maryland and Washington, D.C. require fire sprinklers in new one- and two-family homes.

-Smoking materials include cigarettes, cigars and pipes.
-As the Centers for Disease Control and Prevention point out, 8.2% of seniors 65 and older smoke cigarettes.
+Smoking materials include cigarettes, cigars, and pipes.
+As the Centers for Disease Control and Prevention point out, 8.2 percent of seniors 65 and older smoke cigarettes.
 The combination of seniors and smoking materials can be especially flammable because:

 If a stove fire occurs, take these steps: